qe201020335/BeatSaberOffsetMigrator/README.md

 3. Disable all menu pointer smoothing mods
 4. Make sure the base game Room Offset is all zero
 5. Click the `OFFSET HELPER` button found in the main menu
+   - Enable on `Advance Migration` if the option is available
 6. You should see the pose of your controllers and in-game sabers
    - On older versions, the "Diff" values should not change as you move your controllers.
    - On newer versions, due to the timing issue mentioned above, moving the controllers will cause the diff values to fluctuate.